 Malpractice Insurance Definition

 This kind of insurance product helps in the risk transfer function.
 They help in the risk transfer of liabilities from the medical experts or practitioners to the third party.
 The third-party can be categorized as banks and insurance companies.
-The third-party executes the risk transfer function by the means of a contract between them and the medical experts which details the terms and conditions of the insurance, claim limit, and the cost of the policy.
+The third-party executes the risk transfer function by means of a contract between them and the medical experts, which details the terms and conditions of the insurance, claim limit, and the cost of the policy.

 Types of Malpractice Insurance